Lewis Hamilton takes blame for Italian GP penalty, hails Pierre Gasly

 Hamilton congratulates victorious Gasly

-F1's six-time champion and most serial victor was rather more keen to shower praise on F1's newest race winner.
+Although his race ultimately fell away unexpectedly, F1's six-time champion was quick to offer warm praise to F1's newest and most unexpected race winner.

-Briefly pausing his interview to congratulate Gasly as he arrived behind him in the post-race media pen, Hamilton said: "I need to say a huge congratulations for Pierre because that's a fantastic result for him.
+Briefly pausing his interview to congratulate Gasly as the Frenchman arrived behind him in the post-race media pen, Hamilton said: "I need to say a huge congratulations for Pierre because that's a fantastic result for him.

 "I've obviously seen what he's been through from being dropped from the top team [Red Bull] and now he's beat the top team.